Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation: Methodology

 (2) \textbf{Input vs. Output Projectors}: Fine-tuning either the Input Projector (a Projector before SSM) or the Output Projector (a Projector after SSM) yields performance comparable to fine-tuning both Projectors together.

 (3) \textbf{Embedding Limitations}: Embedding parameters, as used in \cite{halloran2024mamba}, hinder the learning of downstream task knowledge, ultimately limiting performance.

 These findings are consistent across both the Mamba LLMs~\cite{gu2023mamba} and Vision Mamba models~\cite{zhu2024vision}.
 Given these observations, one might question whether the higher downstream task performance of Projectors than other components is merely due to their larger number of parameters.
 However, as demonstrated in~\cref{table:main_results}, high downstream task performance preserves even with a reduced number of learnable parameters, suggesting that the effectiveness of Projectors is not solely attributable to parameter size.
+However, comparing the performance of SSM with 5.38M parameters ($37.52\%$) to that of Both-Projectors using LoRA with 2.36M parameters ($38.33\%$) in~\cref{table:main_results}, high downstream task performance preserves even with a reduced number of learnable parameters.
+This suggests that the effectiveness of Projectors is not solely due to parameter size.

 In summary, our analysis reveals that Projectors---rather than the SSM---are crucial for learning downstream tasks in Mamba architecture.
-This observation is unique to Mamba in the context of PEFT, as Transformers do not explicitly contain Projectors~\cite{dosovitskiy2020image,touvron2023llama,liu2021swin,vaswani2017attention}.

 However, Projectors in Mamba represent a large fraction of total parameters, accounting for approximately 65.33\% of the model’s parameters.
 Although direct fine-tuning of Projectors is effective, training such a large number of parameters is challenging.
 This observation motivates the need for PEFT methods that indirectly optimizes pretrained Projectors, preserving their capabilities while requiring fewer learnable parameters.